 If Syntax OK is not returned, do not reload; the gzip rules remain unapplied until the configuration error is fixed.

-6. Reload the Apache service to apply the changes.
+5. Reload Apache to apply the gzip rules.

 $ sudo systemctl reload apache2